 Continue reading “Be Boring, Get Shredded – Part 2”

 The idea of repetition ranges is pretty old, dating back at least to the ’50s.
 It’s the concept that training with certain weights and therefore repetitions elicits different adaptations like strength, muscle building and endurance.
 And on the first glance this makes perfect sense, as you get better at what you train.
 But if you followed the fitness industry for some time, you find conflicting ideas of what makes muscle grow the fastest.
 So grab a protein shake, put on the “Conan” soundtrack and let’s have a closer look.
 Continue reading “The Hypertrophy Range Myth”

 Perhaps you have already heard something like “effective repetitions”, “stimulating reps” or “junk reps”.
 They all refer to the fact that not every repetition of a set is equally efficient to stimulate muscle hypertrophy.
 To force a muscle to grow, certain key factors have to be met.
 Continue reading “Five Is The Magic Number”

 Doing paired sets might give you better results over time by increasing total work volume done.
 And it also decreases the time you have to dedicate to working out.
 A classic win-win situation!
-Take a look at this study presented to you by the Bayesian Bodybuilding team:
+Read on to learn how it works and how you can implement this strategy in you own training.